serverlessresearch/srk/docs/source/Examples/advanced.rst

 Advanced Function Setup
 ===============================================================================

-This example shows how to setup a function using environment variables and layers.
+This example shows how to setup a function using additional files, environment variables and a configurable runtime.

 *******************************************************************************
 Adding Additional Files